protontypes/open-sustainable-technology/README.md

 - [G³M-f](https://github.com/rreinecke/global-gradient-based-groundwater-model) - The global gradient-based groundwater model framework is an extensible program to build groundwater models.

 ### Ocean Models

+> **What?** Models simulate the physical properties and dynamics of oceans over time, including temperature, salinity, current, and sea level.

+> **How?** These tools implement numerical ocean models using physics and fluid dynamics; help interface with ocean modelling tools workflows; and facilitate downloading, reading, and manipulating observed and simulated ocean data.

 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
 - [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.